I get many inquiries concerning the best supplements for dogs with osteoarthritis (OA).

 What About Glucosamine?

-Found generally throughout the body, glucosamine is significant for joint and ligament health.
+Found generally throughout the body, glucosamine can be significant for joint and ligament health.

-It is crucial to synthesize glycosaminoglycan (GAGs), molecules found in ligament and other connective tissues.
-Just as in synovial liquid, which pads and greases up joints.
+It is crucial to synthesize glycosaminoglycan (GAGs), molecules found in ligaments and other connective tissues.
+Just as in a synovial liquid, which pads and greases up joints.

-Glucosamine generation can diminish with age, so it is regularly taken as a supplement.
+Glucosamine generation can diminish with age, so it’s regularly taken as a supplement.
 Dr. Brunke suggests the glucosamine hydrochloride structure for dogs.